Index fund: Lower turnovers

 Turnover refers to the selling and buying of securities by the fund manager.
 Selling securities in some jurisdictions may result in capital gains tax charges, which are sometimes passed on to fund investors.
 Even in the absence of taxes, turnover has both explicit and implicit costs, which directly reduce returns on a dollar-for-dollar basis.
-Because index funds are passive investments, the turnovers are lower than actively managed funds.
+Because index funds are passive investments, the turnovers tend to be lower than actively managed funds.

 No style drift

 Style drift occurs when actively managed mutual funds go outside of their described style (i.e., mid-cap value, large cap income, etc.) to increase returns.
 Such drift hurts portfolios that are built with diversification as a high priority.
 Drifting into other styles could reduce the overall portfolio's diversity and subsequently increase risk.
 With an index fund, this drift is not possible and accurate diversification of a portfolio is increased.

 Disadvantages

 Losses to arbitrageurs

 Index funds must periodically "rebalance" or adjust their portfolios to match the new prices and market capitalization of the underlying securities in the stock or other indexes that they track.
 This allows algorithmic traders (80% of the trades of whom involve the top 20% most popular securities) to perform index arbitrage by anticipating and trading ahead of stock price movements caused by mutual fund rebalancing, making a profit on foreknowledge of the large institutional block orders.
 This results in profits transferred from investors to algorithmic traders, estimated to be at least 21 to 28 basis points annually for S&P 500 index funds, and at least 38 to 77 basis points per year for Russell 2000 funds.
 In effect, an index, and consequently, all funds tracking an index are announcing ahead of time the trades that they are planning to make, allowing value to be siphoned by arbitrageurs, in a legal practice known as "index front running".
 Algorithmic high-frequency traders all have advanced access to the index re-balancing information, and spend large sums on fast technology to compete against each other to be the first—often by a few microseconds—to make these arbitrages.
 Losses to arbitrageurs appear as "tracking error", the difference between the performance of the index and the fund which is attempting to follow it.

 John Montgomery of Bridgeway Capital Management says that the resulting "poor investor returns" from trading ahead of mutual funds is "the elephant in the room" that "shockingly, people are not talking about."
 Related "time zone arbitrage" against mutual funds and their underlying securities traded on overseas markets is likely "damaging to financial integration between the United States, Asia and Europe."